This lovely, picturesque city is one of the best places to visit in Japan!

 You shouldn’t miss it out!
 Arriving in Kyoto, you will be surrounded by traditional temples and shrines, stunning Japanese Gardens, Tsukubai with holy water and Geishas walking on the streets.

-The public transportation is highly sophisticated as it makes easy to visit any place you desire.
-The buses usually go directly to the all famous temples and shrines.
+Public transportation is highly sophisticated as it makes it easy to visit any place you desire.
+The buses usually go directly to all famous temples and shrines.

-You can buy it directly from a bus driver or at City Bus Information Center.
+You can buy it directly from a bus driver or at the City Bus Information Centre.
 Allow yourself to spend at least 2-3 full days in Kyoto to enjoy sightseeing without stress!

-One of the most beautiful places in Japan.
-This way of thousands orange Torii Gates leads to the top of Mt.
+Fushimi Inari-Taisha is one of the most beautiful places in Japan.
+This journey of thousands of orange Torii Gates leads to the top of Mt.
 Inari.
 For reaching the top select from various paths.

 Whilst walking through the gates you will notice that each shrine contains a Japanese sign which means the name of a company or individuals who donated it in a wish of a successful business.

 The oldest Torri Gate comes from the 8th century.
 There are also statues of foxes – Kitsune holding keys in their mouths which symbolize a protection of rice granaries.

 For visiting this sacred place, make sure you have enough time to explore it.
 It could take you about 3-4 hours (including a break, taking pictures).

 The walk route is 4 km long so be ready for a long hike and don’t forget to take comfortable walking shoes!
 There are a few rest areas with drinks and some food along the way.